 For those who suffer from or exhibit symptoms of psychological disorders, a special type of addiction treatment program may be necessary, allowing the symptoms of both the substance abuse problem and the psychological disorder to be addressed simultaneously.
-This type of program—called dual-diagnosis treatment—is one of Coalition Recovery’s numerous offerings and might be the program you need to achieve a successful recovery.
+This type of program—called dual diagnosis treatment—is one of Coalition Recovery’s numerous offerings and might be the program you need to achieve a successful recovery.

-Our treatment focuses and finding what those issues are.
-Treating these issues will in-turn effectively address the problem of substance abuse.
-Of course, we also use behavioral techniques like most other facilities, but at the heart of our treatment is treating the entire self from the ground up; this means treating any psychological complications first and foremost.
+Our treatment focuses on discovering what those issues are.
+Treating these issues will in turn effectively address the problem of substance abuse.
+Of course, we also use behavioral techniques like most other facilities, but at the heart of our treatment is treating the entire self from the ground up.
+This means treating any psychological complications first and foremost.

-Dual Diagnosis treatment focuses on co-occurring disorders such as any mental disorder like anxiety or depression along with the substance use disorder.
+Dual diagnosis treatment focuses on co-occurring disorders such as any mental disorder like anxiety or depression along with the substance use disorder.
 It is extremely common for both of these complications to exist together.
 Substance abuse affects individuals in a variety of ways.
 Most of the time, addiction causes a heavy strain on a person’s life and they begin to lose control over their responsibilities or face challenges with their:

-There are obviously multiple reasons to why someone may have developed a disorder due to substance abuse.
+There are multiple reasons why someone may have developed a disorder due to substance abuse.
 It is also very common for substance abuse to be the result of a mental disorder.
 Those who suffer from anxiety and depression are at high risk of drug or alcohol dependence.
 They find the use of these drugs more appealing because they can suppress these negative emotions.
 In turn, an individual uses these drugs to self-medicate.

-Fortunately, dual-diagnosis treatment is effective.
-A patient receiving dual-diagnosis treatment is essentially receiving the full spectrum of medical treatment.
+Fortunately, dual diagnosis treatment is effective.
+A patient receiving dual diagnosis treatment is essentially receiving the full spectrum of medical treatment.
 The psychologist will be able to assess the disorder and prescribe medication if needed while the therapist and clinician will work with the individual to adequately mitigate the disease through multiple therapy techniques.

-Treating both of these symptoms in tandem is essential.
-Whether you have a co-occurring disorder or not, it would still be advisable for a facility to support dual-diagnosis.
+Treating both of these conditions in tandem is essential.
+Whether you have a co-occurring disorder or not, it would still be advisable for a facility to support dual diagnosis.
 First of all, a facility with the knowledge and expertise of treating mental health disorders will ultimately be more adept at handling the broad spectrum of substance abuse.
 Secondly, many people who begin treatment can be unaware of their underlying issues.